pbaraszkiewicz2/saucedemo-com-tests/README.md

 **Installation**

 1\.
-Clone repository to local machine
+Clone repository to the local machine

 2\.
 Verify node version: